🔶Save File Operators

 Parameter Description

-Used to specify the target folder path for saving files.
+Used to specify the target folder path for file saving.

-• Specify Path: Directly enter a valid folder path, or click the icon on the right to select a folder path.
+• Specify Path: Directly input a valid folder path, or click the icon on the right to select a folder path.

-• Do Not Specify Path: Leave it blank.
-The operator will, by default, create a subfolder named file_save_dir in the .transfertech atom folder as the storage path.
-This is convenient for temporary saving or when the specific storage location is not critical.
+• No Path Specified: Leave the path empty, and the operator will default to creating a file_save_dir subfolder in the .transfertech atom folder as the storage path.
+This is convenient for temporary saving or when you don’t care about the specific storage location.

-• Path Check: The operator will check if the specified path is valid.
-If the path points to an existing file (not a folder), or if the path is invalid, the operator will report an error.
-If the specified path does not exist, it will attempt to create it.
+Path Check: The operator will check whether the specified path is valid.
+If the path points to an existing file (rather than a folder) or the path is invalid, the operator will report an error.
+If the specified path doesn’t exist, it will attempt to create it.

 Save Name